ervaishnavimishra/Book_Recommender/README.md

 * Build a functional book recommendation engine
 * Implement **popularity-based** and **content-based** recommendation approaches
 * Handle basic **cold-start** scenarios
-* Deploy the model using a simple and interactive Streamlit interface

 ---